static-frame/static-frame/doc/source/articles/guard.md

 # has incompatible type "int"; expected "bool"  [arg-type]
 ```

 Static analysis can only validate known (statically defined) types.
 The full range of runtime inputs and outputs is often more diverse, requiring some form of runtime validation.
 The best of both worlds is possible by reusing type annotations for runtime validation.
-While there are a few libraries that do this (e.g., ``typeguard`` and ``beartype``), StaticFrame offers ``CallGuard``, a tool that provides comprehensive array and DataFrame type-annotation validation.
+While there are libraries that do this (e.g., ``typeguard`` and ``beartype``), StaticFrame offers ``CallGuard``, a tool that provides comprehensive array and DataFrame type-annotation validation.

-A Python decorator is ideal for leveraging annotations for runtime validation. ``CallGuard`` offers two: ``@CallGuard.check``, which raises an informative ``Exception``on error, or ``@CallGuard.warn``, which issues a warning.
+A Python decorator is ideal for leveraging annotations for runtime validation. ``CallGuard`` offers two decorators: ``@CallGuard.check``, which raises an informative ``Exception``on error, or ``@CallGuard.warn``, which issues a warning.

-Extending the `process0` function above with ``@CallGuard.check``, the same type annotations can be used to raise an ``Exception`` at runtime (shown again as comments, below):
+Further extending the `process0` function above with ``@CallGuard.check``, the same type annotations can be used to raise an ``Exception`` at runtime (shown again as comments):

 ```python
 import static_frame as sf